hurshbajaj/Ion/README.md

 ## ▶️ Try the First Example

-To try out the first example, feel free to copy paste the contents of (t1.io) from tests/ into main.io and:
+To try out the first example, feel free to copy paste the contents of (t1.io) into main.io and:

 ```bash
 make run